-All Lower School (TK-5) dining will take place outdoors or in the classroom in the same “bubble” used during teaching and learning.
-Lower School dining health and safety protocol includes hand washing before and after dining, safe removal of masks, physical distancing, and delivered pre-packaged food that will be distributed by the teacher.
-Each space that is used for dining will be cleaned and sanitized following lunch.
+All Lower School (TK-5) dining takes place outdoors or in the classroom.
+Lower School dining health and safety protocol includes hand washing before and after dining, safe removal of masks, physical distancing, and delivered pre-packaged food distributed by the teacher.
+Each space that is used for dining is cleaned and sanitized following lunch.

-If your child will be ordering lunch from FLIK, we are excited to offer pre-ordering and payment capabilities through the NutriSlice App.
-As Lower School meals will be delivered, you must pre-order 48 hours prior to the day of delivery.
-FLIK will be providing information on this new pre-ordering feature.
+If your child is ordering lunch from FLIK, we are excited to offer pre-ordering and payment capabilities through the NutriSlice App.
+As Lower School meals are delivered, you must pre-order 48 hours prior to the day of delivery.

-Please reach out to David Aycoth, Director of Dining Services at firstname.lastname@example.org with any questions or concerns about FLIK dining or your student's dining account.
+Please reach out to Phillip Nash, Director of Dining Services at firstname.lastname@example.org with any questions or concerns about FLIK dining or your student's dining account.

 MIDDLE AND UPPER SCHOOL DINING

-Middle School and Upper School lunch will be in advisee groups across campus.
-Dining locations include outdoors, the dining hall, Fine Arts foyer, Stable and Global Cafe, MAC Concourse and classrooms.
+Middle School and Upper School lunch is in advisee groups across campus.
+Dining locations include outdoors, the dining hall, Fine Arts foyer, Stable and Global Cafe, MAC Concourse, and classrooms.
 Middle and Upper School dining health and safety protocol includes hand washing or sanitizing before and after dining, safe removal of masks, physical distancing and pre-packaged food and beverage items.
-Each space that is used for dining will be cleaned and sanitized following lunch.
+Each space that is used for dining is cleaned and sanitized following lunch.

-Your student will be able to pick up their pre-packaged FLIK lunch at one of six serving locations across campus.
-This will allow students to maintain physical distance and decrease their wait time.
+Your student is able to pick up their pre-packaged FLIK lunch at one of six serving locations across campus.
+This allows students to maintain physical distance and decrease their wait time.

-At this time, students will not be eating outside of their assigned lunch time in order to reduce the amount of time we are together without masks.
-If your Middle or Upper School student arrives on campus early, there will be prepackaged breakfast options in the Dining Hall.
-Grab and go breakfast will be available for purchase in the Dining Hall and your student will proceed to his or her advisee room.
+Students cannot eat outside of their assigned lunch and break time in order to reduce the amount of time we are together without masks.
+If your Middle or Upper School student arrives on campus early, there are prepackaged breakfast options in the Dining Hall.
+Grab and go breakfast is available for purchase in the Dining Hall and your student will proceed to his or her advisee room.

-Please reach out to David Aycoth, Director of Dining Services at email@example.com with any questions or concerns about FLIK dining.
+Please reach out to Phillip Nash, Director of Dining Services at email@example.com with any questions or concerns about FLIK dining.
 You may contact Alexa Giovanis at firstname.lastname@example.org about your student's dining account.

-Please see the attached link for transportation schedules, fares registration and our updated health and safety protocol.
+Please see the attached link (updated spring 2021) for transportation schedules, fares registration and our updated health and safety protocol.
 If you have any questions, please reach out to Ben Sigg our Transportation Coordinator at email@example.com.

 FREQUENTLY ASKED QUESTIONS:

-There are a number of known steps we can take to help keep our community safe and healthy but it will be impossible to eliminate all risks associated with the virus.
-We will all have to make decisions about how we choose to be together and work together as a PD family in order to stay safe and healthy.
+There are a number of known steps we can take to help keep our community safe and healthy but it is impossible to eliminate all risks associated with the virus.
+We all have to make decisions about how we choose to be together and work together as a PD family in order to stay safe and healthy.

 - Q. My child or family member does not have an underlying health condition but our family would like to continue with remote learning, is that an option?